json-api/json-api/_profiles/drupal/resource-versioning/index.md

   - The server’s response **MUST** contain the most appropriate version of the resource requested.
-  - The server **MUST NOT** include a version of a resource inappropriate for the requested version.
   - The server **MUST** respond with `404 Not Found` if an appropriate version of the resource requested cannot be located.